Nonparametric Identification of Demand without Exogenous Product Characteristics: Relationship between completeness and faithfulness

-The key assumption in \cref{as:smoothness} is that $b$ is known to fall in a ``well-behaved'' function class $\mathcal K$, which---loosely speaking---consists of functions that deviate from a linear map by a suitably smooth function which has $s$ derivatives and each derivative is in $L^p$.
+The key requirement in \cref{as:smoothness} is that $b$ is known to fall in a ``well-behaved'' function class $\mathcal K$, which---loosely speaking---consists of functions that deviate from a linear map by a suitably smooth function with $s$th-order derivatives in $L^p$.
 Because of this, we can limit $\Theta_I$ to just those functions $h$ with conditional expectations in $\mathcal K$:

 The other regularity conditions in \cref{as:smoothness} establish that $\mathcal K$ is sufficiently small and the operator $u\mapsto\E[u(\delta) \mid X]$ is sufficiently well-behaved so that $\mathcal K$ can be entirely populated by conditional expectations of functions of $\delta$.\footnote{\Cref{as:smoothness}(2) is satisfied by distributions with Gamma-like tails, though it rules out Gaussian distributions.
 See \cref{lem:B2} and \cref{rmk:radial_gamma}.
 We strongly suspect that these restrictions are not essential and can be further relaxed.} That is, for any $k \in \mathcal K$, there exists some $H (\delta)$ such that $ \E[H(\delta) \mid X] = k(X). $ Completeness would then imply a version of faithfulness with respect to $\mathcal K$.
 That is, for any candidate $H(\delta, P)$ where $\E[H(\delta, P) \mid X, Z] \in \mathcal K$, it follows that for some $H(\delta)$, we have and therefore $H(\delta, P) = H(\delta)$ by completeness.
 We summarize this argument in the following result and verify that the conclusion of \cref{lemma:main} continues to hold.